What to Do in Paris When it Rains

 The good thing about the Paris weather is that it eventually passes.
 Grab a glass of wine or tea/coffee and wait out the rain.
 You can still people-watch for a bit while the storm clears.
 Crack open a good book and enjoy it from a covered terrace.
 Don’t let a little rain ruin a trip to Paris.

-Purchase tickets for the Palais Garnier, which is stunning and worth visiting.
+Purchase tickets to the stunning Palais Garnier; it is worth visiting.
 A guided tour is also available for an additional fee.
-The Palais Garnier is very close to many shops if you want to do souvenir shopping or clothes shopping afterward.
+The Palais Garnier is very close to many shops if you want to shop for souvenirs or clothes afterward.

 For 5 Museums that aren’t the Louvre, read this post.

 In the winter months, visit Angelina for their famous hot chocolate.
 It is decadent but a must-do at least once in Paris.
-They also have a cart outside on some days if the line is long to get inside, you can do takeaway and stroll around the arcades under Rue de Rivoli to wait out the bad weather.
+They also have a cart outside on some days if the line is long enough to get inside.
+You can take a takeaway and stroll around the arcades under Rue de Rivoli to wait out the bad weather.

-Paris is not complete without a little shopping.
-Use the weather as a good excuse to pick up souvenirs from your trip to Paris.
+Paris is not complete without a bit of shopping.
+Use the weather as an excellent excuse to pick up souvenirs from your trip to Paris.
 Check out this post with some souvenir ideas for Paris if you need help.

 Galeries Lafayette is great for gifts and souvenirs.
 There is a top floor dedicated to gift items with various price-point options.
 You can spend an entire afternoon here between the restaurants and shopping.
 If you find yourself with a rainy day in the forecast while you are in Paris, take a little time to visit Les Grands Magasins (The famous department stores).
 Printemps and Galeries Lafayette are right next to each other.
 If the rain clears, head to the roof for a beautiful view of the city and the Eiffel Tower view.

-Le Bon Marche also offers excellent shopping on the Left Bank of Paris close to Luxembourg Gardens.
-Having a backup plan is always good if you are out and about and the weather turns.
+Le Bon Marche also offers excellent shopping on the Left Bank of Paris, close to Luxembourg Gardens.
+A backup plan is always good if you are out and about and the weather turns.

 Wine Tasting in Paris

-Enjoy a wine tasting at one of the many wine bars located in Paris.
-Some of them offer a covered outdoor terrace which is a great way to escape the weather or a quick shower.
-Some of my favorites include Septime La Cave, ô Chateau, Chez Georges, and Willi’s Wine Bar.
-You can do a quick google search on your phone if you need a good option.
+Enjoy a wine tasting at one of the many wine bars in Paris.
+Some offer a covered outdoor terrace, a great way to escape the weather.
+My favorites include Septime La Cave, ô Chateau, L’Avant Comptoir, and Willi’s Wine Bar.
+If you need a good option, you can do a quick Google search on your phone.
 There is no better way to learn about French wines than a guided wine tasting.

 xo

-This post does include affiliate links that help contribute to my coffee and croissant research.
+This post includes affiliate links that help support my coffee and croissant research.
 Merci!

 That is a great idea!
 Do you mind if I add it to the list?
 I always forget about bus 69.
 I usually take the metro.